SMARTIAN-X/Web_App_Dev_Group_12/Assignment1/README.md

 ## CONTRIBUTIONS

 1. AKINNAWO TOMIWA SMART 23/1874
    I worked on the db.php and the take_quiz.php.
 The db.php connects the project to the database and the take_quiz.php allows the users to take the online quiz where the participants would input their name and proceed to take the quiz.
-The name input makes it compulsory for participants to put in their name before they proceed to submit the quiz and I also used internal styling for the css of the fi
+The name input makes it compulsory for participants to put in their name before they proceed to submit the quiz and I also used internal styling for the css of the file.